Glenn W. Harrell

 We must be free to be human without excusing sin or glorifying it.

 NEW CAR SMELL Worship–Just hang a few of these on the mirror for that sense that all is well in the world.
 Always be promoting the newest, latest and greatest as to how God must do His way and will among us.
 Buy into every gimmick and discourage any history of worship as associated with music any further back than your birth date.
-And by all means, do not allow Scripture to be the Word of God, read, and revered as a crown jewel within each service.
+And by all means, do not allow Scripture to be the Word of God, central, read, and revered as a crown jewel within each service.
 (I Timothy 4:13)

 Make it about pop music, powerful personalities and perfect performances instead.

 CK “OBSESSION” Worship— Stick with the perfumes of the world if you want to attract them–right?

 The “Can’t be modern enough” production church of today wants to be like the world, so it wears their perfume, thus masking (not eliminating) its own God given bad smell to the world.
 It so hates to be unpopular and so loves the limelight.

 They have a pop band.
 We have a pop band.
 They have awards.
 We have awards.
 I might believe this to be the real deal except our copy-cat ways are cheap to the world.

 If we were reaching people without Christ by speaking their language I might think there to be something to it.
 But we convert ourselves into performance halls with audiences instead of remaining biblically centered worship centers with congregants.
 The more like the world we become, the less interested the world is in hanging out with the pretenders. (see 700 club, Osteen, Furtick, Hinn, Copeland and too many others)

 Our obsessions with “Obsession” demonstrates many of us want to put on a show, not promote a Savior.

 This may well be why so many Churches of America are in decline, dying or already dead, having closed their doors.
 (4,000 closing each year) Faulty obsessions with worldly odors.